phinna37/game-hub/README.md

 # [Game Hub Website](https://game-hub-rosy.vercel.app/)
 Welcome to the Game Hub Website, a platform where you can search for and discover your favorite games!
-This website provides a user-friendly interface that allows you to search games by title, filter them by genre or platform, and sort them by release date or relevance.
-Additionally, you can switch to dark mode for a more comfortable browsing experience at night.

 ![Screen Shot 2023-03-21 at 12 01 07 PM](https://user-images.githubusercontent.com/26367064/226714461-64bc4553-f6e6-4fcc-84ed-b87be328e60b.png)